Pairing Wine with Fish

 Strongly Flavored Fish

-Strongly flavored fishes that are salty and taste like the sea.
-Examples include anchovies, sardines, herring and mackerel.
+Strongly flavored fish that are salty and taste like the sea.
+Examples include anchovies, sardines, herring, and mackerel.

 Pairing wine with fish